 The day we left Jimmy, my elephant followed me.
 That day in May we all walked out of the house on Thurston Avenue — the house my sister says is not at the top of a T-intersection — and we climbed in the car.

-Since I had no idea of not seeing them again, I didn’t think about Jimmy or my elephant.
+Since I had no idea of not seeing Jimmy or my elephant again, I didn’t think about them.
 My elephant was grey and velvety.
 I played with Jimmy during the day, and I slept with my elephant at night.

 As my dad drove us south from Racine, Wisconsin, I dozed off.
 While I slept, we curved east around the foot of Lake Michigan, up through a corner of Indiana, and into Michigan.
 Here we followed M-60 almost to Jackson, and many hours after we left Racine, I woke up just outside the village of Spring Arbor.
 It was May of 1945.

-We went into the house at the corner of Matthews Road, with its porch and chimney that Mr. George Robinson covered in stone with the same style he used to cover the Free Methodist church building and parsonage at the head of the U on the corner of Cottage Street in Spring Arbor and the Gallagher’s porch at the bottom of the U.
+We went into the house at the corner of Matthews Road, with its porch and chimney that Mr. George Robinson covered in stone.
+Mr. Robinson used the same style of stone to cover the Free Methodist church building and parsonage at the head of the U on the corner of Cottage Street in Spring Arbor and the Gallagher’s porch at the bottom of the U.

 No dishes, no food